 - Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
 If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Member Services. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
-(Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Provider & Pharmacy Directory or call Member Services.
+To locate a specialized pharmacy, look in your Provider & Pharmacy Directory (AetnaMedicare.com/findpharmacy) or call Member Services.

-Section 2.3 Using the plan's mail-order services 00001011 =.0
+Section 2.3 Using the plan's mail-order services

 For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail-order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-These drugs are marked as mail-order drugs in our "Drug List."
+These drugs are marked as "MO" in our Drug List.